Welcome to Teavivre! Login or Register

 When brewing the Duck shit aroma oolong tea, we use a Zhu Ni Zi Sha teapot in order to arouse its aroma and bring out a full taste.
 7g tea, 100℃ water, rinse the tea one time, then we can start to enjoy it.
 It tastes fresh and sweet with slight Gardenia flower aroma in first steep; and the floral fragrance will spread immediately throughout our entire mouth in the second steep, with prominent sweet taste and promoting the secretion of saliva at the same time; in the third steep, it tastes more mellow and full, with long-last aftertaste.
 Except for the high fragrance, Dan Cong oolong can also brew for many steeps.
 7g dry tea leaves, even after eight steeps, will still has floral aroma.

-This Ya Shi Xiang Phoenix Dan Cong Oolong is very suitable for women and new tea beginners, for its high floral fragrance, and sweet, mellow taste.
+This Ya Shi Xiang Phoenix Dan Cong Oolong is featured by its high floral fragrance, and sweet, mellow taste.
 Tea lovers who prefer high-fragrant tea can have a try.

 Shi Tou Jiao Tea Garden is located in Fenghuang Town, next to the Feng Huang Reservoir.
 With about 900 meters altitude, it is surrounded by the fog and rain all around year, and the natural geographical environment is moist and superior.
 The soil here belongs to yellow soil, which is very suitable for the growth of the tea bushes.